qgears/quickjs/README.md

 * Folder can be imported as an Eclipse project
 * Runs embedded Jetty server
-* Uses rtemplate for efficient and programmer friendly HTML and JS generation
+* Uses rtemplate for efficient and programmer friendly HTML and JS generation. https://github.com/qgears/rtemplate